MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-faq.md

 ## NSG Flow Logs

 ### What does NSG Flow Logs do?
 Azure network resources can be combined and managed through [Network Security Groups (NSGs)](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).
-NSG Flow Logs enables you to log 5-tuple flow information about all traffic through your NSGs.
-The raw flow logs are written to an Azure Storage account from where they can be further processed, analysed, queried or exported as needed.
+NSG Flow Logs enable you to log 5-tuple flow information about all traffic through your NSGs.
+The raw flow logs are written to an Azure Storage account from where they can be further processed, analysed, queried, or exported as needed.

 ### Are there caveats for using NSG Flow Logs?
 There are no pre-requisites for using NSG Flow Logs.
 However, there are two limitations